• Skip to primary navigation

 Honey Lime Dressing

-Now, let's start on the simple dressing.
+Now, let's start with the simple dressing.
 It is only 2 ingredients, and so worth it.
 It is fresh lime juice, zest, and honey.

 The recipe is below, so check it out!